 Therefore, the only 100% sustainable and commercially viable hydrogen is known as “green hydrogen,” which is obtained through the electrolysis of water in special electrochemical cells powered by electricity produced from renewable sources.

-In line with our decarbonization goals, our Group is developing a series of projects for the production of green hydrogen by installing electrolyzers powered by renewable energy and located near consumption sites.
+In line with our decarbonization goals, Enel, in its role as a Renewables Super Major, is developing a series of projects for the production of green hydrogen by installing electrolyzers powered by renewable energy and located near consumption sites.
 In this way, we will supply green hydrogen to our customers, while minimizing the need for transport infrastructure and, at the same time, contributing to the stability of the electric power system.
 These activities will initially be launched in countries like Chile, Italy, Spain and the USA.
 The Enel Group plans to increase its green hydrogen capacity to over 2 GW by 2030.

 Institutions and the green choice

 The development of technologies associated with electrolysis and a massive industrialization effort for this industrial chain should lower the cost of electrolyzers and improve their efficiency.
 This, coupled with the ever-increasing affordability of electricity produced from renewable sources, could make the production of green hydrogen economically competitive with that of blue or gray hydrogen.
 To be specific, the real strength of green hydrogen will be to complement the process of decarbonization and electrification that we are driving forward.

 It makes little sense to promote the use of hydrogen in sectors such as residential housing, for example, which can be made carbon-neutral at a lower cost through electrification.

 Therefore, serious consideration should be given before promoting solutions like distributing hydrogen mixed with gas to homes for use in heating.
 Not only would such solutions imply technical and safety problems, but they would also impede progress towards energy efficiency, instead causing the opposite effect: actually prolonging the dependence on methane gas for a long time to come.